State Tax Filing Resources

 Agency: Modified Business Tax website

-If you have employer contributions to health insurance or health benefits plans, this amount must be reported to your service representative prior to each quarter-end deadline date.
+If you have employer contributions to health insurance or health benefits plans, you must report this amount to your Service Representative before each quarter-end deadline.
 If employer contributions are not reported on time, they will be entered in the next quarter.

 Net Proceeds of Mines Tax